ARE YOU REALLY BACKING YOURSELF AT WORK?

 What if I’m not as funny, loud, smart as my colleague?

-· Saying no when your gut says nope.
+· Saying no when your gut says nope

-· Naming what you want, out loud.
+· Naming what you want - out loud

-· Raising your hourly rate.
+· Raising your rate without over-explaining

-· Asking for the pay rise.
+· Asking for the pay rise

 Backing yourself doesn’t mean you’re not scared.